How to avoid cowboy builders (and how LABC can help)

 The first step is usually to design your project and ideally you will need the help of an experienced professional, such as an architect, surveyor or engineer.

 If you follow this route they will normally submit the building regulations application on your behalf.

 There are two ways to make an application (a Full Plans or a Building Notice submission).

 In general for extensions we would recommend the Full Plans route for your own peace of mind.

 A Building Control Surveyor will check your plans when submitted to confirm they meet with the current building regulations.

-If they don’t, you or your agent will be advised of what work is needed to ensure compliance.
+If they don’t, you or your agent will be advised of what work is needed to achieve compliance.